 Within sturdy stone walls the impressive roses adorning obelisks and trellises with fountains, topiary, hedges and various foliage plants on manicured lawns.
 The overall effect is simple yet stunning, regal and elegant.

-The marriage of Nicolas François Billecart and Elisabeth Salmon in 1818 was the beginning of the seven generational story of the House of Billiecart-Salmon.
-Steeped in history and today, 200 years later, still a family home, the house sits beside the famous cellars and only a few minutes walk to the Los Clos Saint Hilaire where the unique one hectare of Pinot Noir vines grow in the French sunlight.
+Nicolas François Billecart and Elisabeth Salmon’s marriage in 1818 was the beginning of the seven generational story of the House of Billiecart-Salmon.
+Steeped in history and today, 200 years later, still a family home, the house sits beside the famous cellars and only a few minutes walk to the Los Clos Saint Hilaire where the unique one hectare Pinot Noir vines grow in the French sunlight.

 So, what is meant by a classic French Style Garden?
-After the Italian Renaissance the French began to incorporate renaissance elements to their gardens whilst also adding their own special style.
-After the 1600’s one special attribute of the French Chateau garden was for the design to be, extravagant and impressive acting as an invitation for guests visiting the wealthy country homes of the Royals.
-Always the focus was the Chateau itself where the garden would then radiate from the house on paths and walkways providing gorgeous views of the garden beyond.
+After the Italian Renaissance, the French began to incorporate renaissance elements to their gardens whilst also adding their own special style.
+After the 1600’s one special attribute of the French Chateau garden was for the design to be extravagant and impressive, acting as an invitation for guests visiting the Royals’ wealthy country homes.
+Always the focus was the Chateau itself, where the garden would then radiate from the house on paths and walkways providing gorgeous views of the garden beyond.

 The style of a French Garden essentially combines stone, water, repetition, a cool colour palette, designated areas or virtual rooms, order and symmetry.
 How this is achieved is through the use of elements such as-